hyprwm/hyprland-wiki/content/configuring/naming-conventions.md

 > This prefix is only needed in cases where a normal workspace would also be valid.
 > For example, `hl.dsp.toggle_special("foo")` targets the workspace typically referred to as `special:foo`.

-#### Workspace selectors
+#### Workspace filters

 <!-- TODO: i think we should make a petition to rework this for Lua -->

-Workspaces that have already been created can be targeted by workspace selectors (e.g., `r[2-4] w[t1]`)
+Workspaces that have already been created can be targeted by workspace filters (e.g., `r[2-4] w[t1]`)

-Props separated by a space.
+A filter is a sequence of filter expressions separated by spaces.
-No spaces are allowed inside props themselves.
+No spaces are allowed inside expressions themselves.

 - `r[A-B]` - ID range from A to B inclusive
 - `s[bool]` - Whether the workspace is special or not